tensorflow/build/tf_sig_build_dockerfiles/README.md

 The tags are defined as such:

-- The `latest` tags are kept up-to-date to build TensorFlow's `master` branch.
+- The `latest` tags are kept up-to-date to build TensorFlow's `master` branch CPU only.
+- The `latest-cuda` tags are kept up-to-date to build TensorFlow's `master` branch CPU and GPU/CUDA
 - The `version number` tags target the corresponding TensorFlow version.
 We continuously build the `current-tensorflow-version + 1` tag, so when a new TensorFlow branch is cut, that Dockerfile is frozen to support that branch.